Portfolio size: | £43.2 million |

 Performance

 The RC Brown AIM IHT portfolio service was launched in April 2018.
-The chart below shows the performance of the service since launch, against a peer group of other AIM ISA portfolios available via Wealth Club.
+The chart below shows the performance over five years compared against a peer group of other AIM ISA portfolios available via Wealth Club.
 Like other IHT portfolios, this is a discretionary managed service so each portfolio is likely to be different.

-Cumulative performance since launch to 30 June 2023
+Five-year cumulative performance to 30 June 2025

 The default view is the performance for this particular offer.
 You'll be able to see the performance of other AIM ISA offers if you click on the portfolio names above.
 Source: RC Brown and other AIM ISA managers.
 Performance is shown net of fees, excluding initial charges, with dividends reinvested, based on the average portfolio performance across the service, except for Puma which shows the performance of one example portfolio.
 Past performance is not a guide to the future.
 Dividends are variable and not guaranteed.